-Dr Melanie Spallek is a Research Fellow at the Learning Sciences Institute Australia (LSIA).
+Dr Melanie Spallek is a Research Fellow at the Institute for Learning Sciences & Teacher Education.
 She has over ten years of project experience in longitudinal data management and analysis using both survey and administrative data, and has applied her methodological knowledge to real life project including a range of projects for government and non-government organisations with a policy development focus.
 She is knowledgeable of a large variety of longitudinal data analysis techniques, which she had also taught.

 Melanie is a member of the Australian Census Longitudinal Dataset (ACLD) technical advisory group, established by the Australian Bureau of Statistics to assist with the development of the third wave and to provide advice on methods, access, improvements and usability.
 The ACLD is the largest longitudinal Australian study available.

 Melanie is passionate about research that makes a difference.